Law enforcement in South Korea: Equipment

+Transportation

 Korean police use various mobile devices to respond to security demands.
 In general, a 5-seater sedan is used, but in the case of mountainous or island areas, a sports utility vehicle is also used.
 In addition, motorcycles are used for quick site movement, and rotary wing aircraft are operated for aerial operations.
 In addition, buses are used to transport police officers in large numbers, ambulances are used to transport injured police officers, and restaurant vehicles and sanitation vehicles are operated for other conveniences.

 The Korea Coast Guard operates 35 large ships, 39 medium ships, 110 small ships, 139 special ships, 6 fixed-wing ships, and 18 rotary-wing ships in order to respond to security demands at sea.